Metabolism-of-Islands/metabolism-of-islands-platform/README.md

 Once this is done, you have completed all the required steps to get the system running.
 Specific details below:

-Let's say you have cloned this repository to /home/user/metabolism-of-cities
+Let's say you have cloned this repository to /home/user/metabolism-of-islands

-    $ cd /home/user/metabolism-of-cities
+    $ cd /home/user/metabolism-of-islands
     $ mkdir src/{media,logs,static}
     $ cp src/ie/settings.sample.py src/ie/settings.py
     $ sudo docker-compose build

-If you are a MacOS user, you should run the MacOS Dockerfile:
+MACOS-SPECIFIC INSTRUCTIONS (ignore if using another OS)

+This will likely work on Linux and MacOS, but if you have an issue on MacOS, please run another dockerfile instead.
+Follow the steps below.

     $ sudo docker-compose -f docker-compose.macos.yml build

 If you encountered an error regarding the MacOS Python 3.8 Docker Image, you will have to pull this image manually:
+(NOTE: in Dec 2025 a new python dockerfile was loaded; check the latest regular dockerfile and update your own commands accordingly)

     $ docker pull python:3.8

 Now that this is done, you can run the container like so:

-    $ cd /home/user/metabolism-of-cities
+    $ cd /home/user/metabolism-of-islands
     $ sudo docker-compose up

 If you are a MacOS user, you should run the docker-compose file of MacOS:

     $ sudo docker-compose -f docker-compose.macos.yml up

+END OF MACOS-SPECIFIC INSTRUCTIONS

 Wait a few moments, and the containers should be up and running.
 Your main container (moc_web) will display errors because there is no database yet.
 Please select your preferred database below and import this as follows: